Want to taste some Chinese desserts during your next trip to China? China is a country that’s full of surprises when it comes to desserts.

 Chinese almond cookies is one of the most delicious cookies in China.
 They’re sweet and crunchy and is a popular snack among both kids and adults.

-They’re made with almond flour, almond extract, and fresh almonds – often eaten during festivals, such as Chinese New Year for example.
+They’re made with almond flour, almond extract, and fresh almonds – often eaten during big festivals like Chinese New Year.

 Black Sesame Soup

 The black sesame soup is a popular dessert in China.
 It’s made from black sesame seeds, rice, water, and sugar for sweetness.
 It’s typically served hot, but can also be served cold.

 Some restaurants add tangyuan to the black sesame soup as well.

 Douhua is a Chinese dessert made of soft and silky tofu with a sweet syrup in various flavors.